How I Invest My Money: Tools and Platforms for Investing

-If you use this link to open an account, you’ll get $100 in free trades – with no account minimum!
+If you use this deal to open an account, you’ll get $500-1000 in free trades – just for signing up!
 This is a great way to test out TradeKing and/or option trading.

 Robinhood App – Short-term stock trades

-The Robinhood App is pretty cool because it’s a completely free stock trading app (currently only available for the iPhone).
+The Robinhood App is pretty cool because it’s a completely free stock trading app.
 Once you add funds, you can buy and sell stocks without paying anything in fees!

 Currently, the app is limited in its abilities, but it’s still a great tool to use for buying and selling short-term stocks – especially if your investment capital is minimal.
 When you only have $100 to invest, those $5 fees can add up quickly.